OscarViquez/atl-transit/README.md

   - Train Arrivals and Train Station Pages.

 - <strong> Buses </strong> :
-  - Train Arrivals and Train Station Pages
+  - Bus Routes and the Route Arrivals

 ### Inside a Library Folder Structure: